-GROSS: Veterans who were victims of, you know, land mines or IEDs.
-Yours was a bombing on a passenger train.
+GROSS: Veterans who are victims of, you know, land mines or IEDs - yours was a bombing on a passenger train.
 But, you know, post-traumatic stress disorder is a big problem for veterans.
 Have you had that yourself?

 BAKER: Oh, yeah.
 Yeah.
 I mean, I've had treatment for post-traumatic stress.
 When I first came back, I didn't understand post-traumatic.
 And I moved a lot.
 I mean, it wasn't a conscious decision.
 It was a subconscious thing that said if I keep moving, it will be harder for them to set a bomb off that, you know, blows the windows in and kills me.
 So I moved a lot, and I was always watchful.

 GROSS: You mean moved...